Canonical formulation of the plasmon - hard particle scattering process in a quark-gluon plasma: Approximation of the effective amplitude

-as already mentioned in the section \ref{section_5}.
+within the framework of these approximations, as already mentioned in the section \ref{section_5}.
 The complete effective amplitude $\mathscr{T}^{ (2)\,i\; i_{1}\, a_{1}\, a_{2}}_{\; {\bf p},\, {\bf p}_{1},\, {\bf k}_{1},\, {\bf k}_{2}}$, Eq.\,(\ref{eq:4r}), in this approximation has the simple color structure (\ref{eq:5k}), which, in turn, allows us to write the effective fourth-order Hamiltonian, Eq.\,(\ref{eq:4e}), describing the elastic scattering process of plasmon off a hard color particle as follows:

 where $d \Omega_{ }$ is a differential solid angle with respect to the velocity direction ${\bf v}$, and the classical (commuting) color charge $\mathcal{Q}^{ a}$ on the right-hand side is defined as